WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 ## Sub-steps in numbered procedures

-For additional information about sub-steps in numbered procedures, refer [Procedures]().
+For more information about sub-steps in numbered procedures, see [Procedures and instructions](https://make.wordpress.org/docs/style-guide/formatting/procedures/#sub-steps-in-numbered-procedures).

 ## Capitalization and punctuation